Donald M. Kendall Sculpture Gardens

 South end of the gardens looking north at PepsiCo world headquarters, past the expanse of the south lawn.
 Shown are part of Alexander Calder's red "Hats Off" and, in the distance, David Wynne's "Grizzly Bear" (at left).
 Two other works can be seen in the distance.

 The Donald M. Kendall Sculpture Gardens is a collection of 45 pieces of outdoor sculpture at the PepsiCo world headquarters in Purchase, New York.
-The collection includes work from major modern sculptors including Auguste Rodin, Henry Moore, Alexander Calder.
+The collection includes work from major modern sculptors including Auguste Rodin, Henry Moore, and Alexander Calder.

 The collection, which also features works by Henri Laurens, Arnaldo Pomodoro, Richard Erdman, Jean Dubuffet, Robert Davidson, and Claes Oldenburg, focuses on major 20th-century art.
 The sculpture "gardens" mostly consist of park-like landscaping, including lawns, trees, ponds, and fountains, as well as landscaped gardens with a topiary, tended hedges, flower beds and water-lily ponds.

 The sculpture collection is meant to "exist in harmony on approximately 168 acre of carefully tended landscape", according to a PepsiCo pamphlet about the gardens, and expansion of the collection occurred after the headquarters had been built and the gardens had begun to take shape.
 The gardens themselves were, in turn, designed with regard to the sculpture in the collection, and all were meant by the former PepsiCo chairman and founder of the gardens, Donald M. Kendall, to help create an atmosphere of "stability, creativity and experimentation that would reflect his vision of the company", according to the pamphlet.
 Kendall continued to be involved with the collection and the gardens after he stepped down as leader of the company.